SysBioInra/Bacterial-RBA-models/README.md

 Models of B. subtilis and E. coli were developed by INRAE, please cite (https://doi.org/10.1016/j.ymben.2019.06.001) when using these models.

-The model of Ralstonia eutropha was developed by M. Jahn.
+The model of Ralstonia eutropha was developed by M. Jahn (https://github.com/m-jahn).
 Please cite (https://doi.org/10.7554/eLife.69019) when using this model.